reacherhq/backend/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/reacherhq/backend)

-To run the server locally on your machine, just clone the repository and run:
+If you prefer to run the server locally on your machine, just clone the repository and run:

 ```bash
 cargo run